jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 HAProxy Ingress configures HTTP and HTTPS frontends with a few differences, like handling `X-Forwarded-Proto` header, redirect from HTTP if `ssl-redirect` is `true`, add HSTS headers (when configured) only on HTTPS responses, and drop incoming `X-SSL-*` headers for security reasons.
 Configuring HTTP passthrough makes HAProxy Ingress to have HTTPS behavior over HTTP connection, skipping regular HTTP checks, which allows e.g. a fronting load balancer to SSL offload the TLS requests, talking plain HTTP with HAProxy.

-Since v0.17, `http-passthrough` and `use-forwarded-proto` are `Frontend` scoped, which means they can be used as Ingress annotations.
-See [authorize frontends](#authorize-frontends) on how to authorize this configuration via annotation.
+Since v0.17, `http-passthrough` and `use-forwarded-proto` are `Frontend` scoped, which means they can be used as Ingress annotations, provided that the ingress resource references a custom frontend.
+See [HTTP Frontends](#http-frontends) on how to reference a custom frontend using annotation.

 {{< alert title="Note" >}}
 HAProxy Ingress v0.16 and older uses a mix behavior in the case `http-port` and `http-passthrough-port` share the same port number.
 Since v0.17 this mixed mode is not supported anymore, so a single frontend can be either a regular HTTP or a passthrough one.